agmcarthur/Biochem-3BP3/Lab_2_Gene_Finding/README.md

 * Use the Translate tools (http://web.expasy.org/translate/) to define the complete protein sequence.
 * Submit your predicted protein sequences to BLAST against GenBank can help determine if you have possibly missed an exon or made an error on intron/exon boundaries. https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastp&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome

-**Important Points**
+**Important Points:**
 * Only the first exon begins with a start codon
 * Only the last exon ends with a stop codon
 * Exons do not have to be in the same frame and exons may not have complete codons at the 5' or 3' end - all that matters is that after splicing the sequence can be translated into a complete protein

 For example, this is the 3' end of exon 2 of a putative P450.
 The exon is in the +3 strand and highlighted in purple.
-The exon ends part way through a codon encoding L. The downstream exon starts with the canonical splice site GC:
+The exon ends part way through a codon encoding L. The downstream exon starts with the canonical splice site GT:

 ![exon view](exonview.jpg)